 The Joint Norfolk and Suffolk Major Investigation Team have launched an investigation following the discovery of a newborn baby's body at Needham Market on 14th May 2020

 Details of Incident

-Officers were called shortly after 3pm on Thursday 14th May 2020, to Sackers Recycling Centre in Ipswich Road, Needham Market, where the body of the baby girl was found.
+Detectives are still searching for the mother of a newborn baby girl whose body was found.
+Officers were called shortly after 3pm on Thursday 14 May 2020, to Sackers recycling centre in Ipswich Road, where the body of the baby girl was discovered.

-It is believed she was taken to Sackers on 14th May within one of two waste collection vehicles that collected commerical waste throughout the day from 52 different locations.
-Maps marking those locations are provided.
+It is believed she was taken to Sackers on the same day within one of two waste collection vehicles that collected commercial waste throughout the day from 52 different locations.

-A Home Office post mortem was held on Tuesday 19th May, with the initial findings proving to be undetermined pending further investigations, which will take some time.
+A Home Office post-mortem was held on Tuesday 19 May, with the initial findings proving to be undetermined pending further investigations, which are continuing but will take more time.

 DI Karl Nightingale said: "We are still investigating the tragic circumstances that led to this newborn baby girl being found.

 "Although many months have passed since she was found, we want to reassure everyone that we are doing all we can; remaining determined and hopeful of identifying her parents.

 "We know it can be an extremely difficult time for anyone who has been affected by the loss of a baby and we are continuing to urge her mother and father to come forward so they can gain the support they need.